 It’s also important to remember that free VPNs aren’t exactly free.
 They monetize by making you the product – inundating you with advertisements and, in some cases, inserting tracking cookies in your browser to mine browsing data and sell it to third-party sites.

-At Comparitech, we believe it’s in your best interests to stay clear of free VPNs when trying to access Facebook.
+At Comparitech, we believe it’s in your best interest to stay clear of free VPNs when trying to access Facebook.

 Facebook Messenger is also a powerful tool to make free audio and video calls as well as to stay in touch with friends and family.
 Some parents may think it’s necessary to communicate with their kids - after all, over two billion people are regular users.